 Students must be in Chapel Hill during both semesters.

 During the fall semester, students will find a thesis advisor, develop an economics-related research topic, collect data, and prepare a thesis proposal consisting of the review of literature and theoretical and/or empirical models.

 In their spring semester, students whose research proposals are accepted will take ECON 692H.
 During this course, students will complete their thesis, receiving honors or highest honors status after an oral defense in front of a faculty board.
 Anyone can browse a list of past Honors theses at the Honors Thesis Archive.

-Acceptance decisions will be made by June 1, 2017.
+Acceptance decisions will be made starting June 1, 2019.